Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 A few facts about breakfast in France

-For a country that prizes its culinary excellence, our breakfasts are surprisingly plain.
+For a country that prizes itself on culinary excellence, our breakfasts are surprisingly plain.
+In fact, breakfast is considered the least important meal of the day.

-While in many countries, breakfast contains savoury elements – cheese, cold meats, eggs or bacon, breakfast in France tends to be sweet and carb-heavy.
+While in some countries breakfast contains savory elements – cheese, cold meats, eggs or bacon, ours tend to be sweet and carb-heavy.

-The so-called English or American breakfast, a hefty meal, is only served in hotels with international-type buffets, or in highly touristed restaurants with an expanded French breakfast menu.
+But the so-called English or American breakfast, a hefty meal, is only served in hotels with international-type buffets, or in highly touristed restaurants with an expanded French breakfast menu.

 Also, many of us don't eat breakfast at all (shame on us!), rushing out the door with a cup of coffee and postponing gratification until lunch.